-• The teacher trainees became the potential participants exhibiting certain behaviours like working together, sharing ideas through weighing others' perspectives, resolving the problems, and learning to share responsibilities towards new learning during the PBL process.

-- The social skills exhibited by teacher trainees were construed into personal and group social skills.

-- Forty seven categories of dynamics of behaviours were manifested among the first group of teacher trainees during PBL process.

-- Forty four categories of dynamics of behaviours were manifested among the second group of teacher trainees during PBL process.
+- The teacher trainees became the potential participants exhibiting certain behaviours like working together, sharing ideas through weighing others' perspectives, resolving the problems, and learning give and take responsibilities towards new learning during the PBL process. - The social skills exhibited by teacher trainees were construed into personal and group social skills. - The demonstrated social skills were inferred from the dynamics of social behaviors like takes active part in group work, easily makes relationship, ability to concentrate, works in pairs, active listening, approaches others, starts conversation with ease, shares each others, initiate dialogue, compromise with others, curiosity, keeps eye contact while talking with others, leadership, can please others and etc. - Forty seven categories of dynamics of behaviors were manifested among the first group of teacher trainees during PBL process. - Forty four categories of dynamics of behaviors were manifested among the second group of teacher trainees during PBL process.

-- The dynamics of social behaviours were interpreted under five factors abbreviated as 'IUCAP' factors.
+- The dynamics of social behaviors were interpreted under five factors abbreviated as 'IUCAP' factors.

 - The five factors underlying these social skills were

-- ✤ Interpersonal skills
+- Interpersonal skills

 - Understanding others

 - Nurturing communication

 - Learning autonomy

 - Positive self Perception

-- Interpersonal skill was abbreviated as the I-factor.It extracted 13 categories of dynamics of behavior.
-They are
+- Interpersonal skill was abbreviated as the I-factor.
+It extracted 13 number of categories of dynamics of behavior.

+- The names of dynamics of behaviors under I-factor were

 - Request informations from others

-- ✤ Ask for clarifications when talking with others
+- Ask for clarifications when talking with others

 - Shows interest on others

 - Asserts his\her right without hurting others

 - Approach others easily

 - Shares his\her things with others

 - Does express his\her wishes to others

-- ✤ Share his\her work with others
+- Share his\her work with others

 - Share each other

 - Sincerely express thanks for the help received

 - Takes care of others

-- ✤ Can please others easily
+- Can please others easily

 - Resolve conflict easily

-- U-factor was Understanding others.
+U-factor was Understanding others.
 It obtained 13 categories of dynamics of behaviours.
-These are listed below.
+These were listed below.

-- ✤ Takes active part in group work
+- Takes active part in group work

-- ✤ Joins in team work with others
+- Joins in team work with others

 - Invites peer to join ongoing activity of the group

 - Join in acitivities with others

 - Acceptance to view points of others

-- ✤ work in pairs to complete the task
+- work in pairs to complete the task

-- ✤ Dignity of labour
+- Dignity of labour

-- ✤ Shows interest in others and exchange informations

-- ✤ Help out when one of them gets behind in his/her work

-- \clubsuit work well along with a team

-- \diamond show more open to agree with others

-- ✤ work in peer tutoring

-- ✤ negotiate and compromise with others

-- The third factor was nurturing Communication denoted as C-factor;Six categories of behaviours were covered under this domain.

-- The dynamics of behaviours placed under C-factor are listed below.
+- Shows interest in others and exchange informations - Help out when one of them gets behind in his/her work - work well along with a team - show more open to agree with others - work in peer tutoring - negotiate and compromise with others - The third factor was nurturing Communication denoted as C-factor; Six categories of behaviours were covered under this domain. - The dynamics of behaviours placed under C-factor were listed below.

+C-factor

 - Keep eye contact while talking with others

-- ✤ Initiate dialogue
+- Initiate dialogue

-- ✤ Start conversation with each other
+- Start conversation with each other

-- ✤ Ask if he/she can be any help to others
+- Ask if he/she can be any help to others

-- ✤ Joins in conversation with others
+- Joins in conversation with others

-- ✤ Active listening
+- Active listening

-- The fourth one waslearning Autonomy, denoted as A -factor.
+- The fourth one was learning Autonomy, denoted as A -factor.

 - Eight categories of dynamics of behavior were included under this A-factor.

-These are listed below.
+These were listed below.

-- \clubsuit Has ability to concentrate on the task in hand
+- Has ability to concentrate on the task in hand

 - Greater access to resources

-- ♦ Willingly participates in all steps of problem-solving
+- Willingly participates in all steps of problemsolving

-- ✤ Action oriented
+- Action oriented

 - Thoughtfulness within the group

 - Prepare an evidence

 - Build up a portfolio of work

-- ✤ Reflective behaviour
+- Reflective behaviour

-- The last one was P-factor, known for positive self-Perception.Only seven categories of dynamics of behaviours were identified under P-factor.They are
+- The last one was P-factor, known for positive self-Perception.
+Only seven categories of dynamics of behaviours were identified under P-factor.

-- Take things positively

-- Has leadership qualities

-- Feels happy when she \he is in a group